swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 }
 ```

+In the example above,
+the `Togglable` protocol is marked `@MainActor`
-In the above example, `Togglable` and all of its requirements
-are isolated to the main actor.
-Swift infers main-actor isolation
+to indicate that all of its requirements are isolated to the main actor.
-on types that conform to `Togglable`, so all methods and properties
+Swift infers main-actor isolation on types that conform to `Togglable`,
-of `Switch` are isolated to the main actor, including the `isOn`
+so all methods and properties of `Switch` are isolated to the main actor,
-property and the `toggle` method.
+including the `isOn` property and the `toggle` method.

-Swift only infers isolation from protocols when you write the conformance
+Swift infers isolation from protocols
+only when you write the conformance as part of the type's declaration.
-at the primary declaration.
-If you write the conformance in
+If you write the conformance in an extension,
-an extension, then isolation inference only applies to requirements that
+then isolation inference applies to
-are implemented in the extension.
+only requirements that are part of that the extension.
 For example, the following code
 implements a conformance of `Switch` to `Togglable` in an extension:

 ```swift